KrasnitzLab/sgains/docs/tutorial-navin2011.md

     ```

 * Note that your configuration file contains values for most of the
 pipeline parameters.
-So once you have a configuration file you can skip most
+So, once you have a configuration file you can skip most
 of the parameters and use:

     ```